The Cost of a New Smile: Breaking Down Prices for Whitening, Veneers, and More

 Dental veneers are a popular treatment that can address various aesthetic issues with teeth, from covering stains and discolouration to modifying the shape, size and alignment of teeth, or closing gaps.
 Composite veneers are made from composite resin that’s built up directly on the tooth by your dentist, then cured and polished for a natural-looking finish.

 Composite veneers are the most affordable veneer option, but compared to other materials such as porcelain, they can be duller in appearance, less resistant to damage and stains, and don’t last for as many years on average.
 They do have some advantages however, including a shorter treatment time and the ability to be repaired if they become worn or damaged, unlike porcelain veneers that have to be entirely replaced.
+Learn more about composite veneers in our blog here.

 Like composite bonding, composite veneers may last up to 8 years with proper care before needing to be replaced.
 Maintaining a good oral hygiene routine, and refraining from smoking or consuming foods that stain composite will help them to last as long as possible.

-Teeth whitening is a temporary but more affordable option than veneers for covering stains and brightening a smile, but it’s not effective at treating all types of tooth discolouration.
+Teeth whitening is a temporary but more affordable option than veneers for covering stains and whitening a smile, but it’s not effective at treating all types of tooth discolouration.
 While there are many over-the-counter products such as gels, strips and toothpastes that claim to whiten teeth, you should always consult with a dentist before using potentially harmful or ineffective products.

 If any of your teeth are misaligned, crooked or crowded, braces aren’t the only option for straightening your smile.
 Clear aligners such as the Invisalign system can straighten teeth without being noticeable in your mouth, as these thin aligners are custom-made to fit comfortably over your teeth.
 Another advantage over braces is that removable aligners can be taken out when you eat and brush your teeth, so you won’t have to change your diet.